omundy/learn-computers/topics/networks.md

 👉 **Try it out**

-To fetch a file and display it in the shell:
+To fetch a file and display it in the shell

 ```bash
 curl https://davidson.edu